QubesOS/qubes-doc/user/downloading-installing-upgrading/supported-versions.md

 For this reason, we consider it safe to continue using a given base distribution in dom0 even after it has reached EOL (end-of-life).

-## TemplateVMs
+## TemplateVM availability

-The table below shows the [TemplateVM] versions supported by each Qubes OS release.
+The table below shows the [TemplateVM] versions available for each Qubes OS release.
-Currently, only [Fedora] and [Debian] TemplateVMs are officially supported by the Qubes OS Project.
-[Whonix] TemplateVMs are supported by our partner, the [Whonix Project].

 | Qubes OS      | Fedora                       | Debian                                        | Whonix     |
 | ------------- | ---------------------------- | --------------------------------------------- | ---------- |